Cardinals beat Cubs 3-1 in doubleheader opener

 WORTH NOTING

-The Cardinals optioned right-hander Roel Ramírez to their alternate training site a day after he surrendered four consecutive homers in his major league debut.
+The Cardinals optioned right-hander Roel Ramírez to their alternate training site a day after he allowed four consecutive homers in his major league debut.
 The 25-year-old Ramírez will remain with the team in Chicago on its taxi squad.
-He yielded consecutive drives by Yoán Moncada, Yasmani Grandal, José Abreu and Eloy Jiménez in the fifth inning of the Cardinals’ 7-2 loss to the White Sox on Sunday.

 TRAINER’S ROOM